 When reporting TOEFL Exam scores, use the following:

-*All scores must be received by the Dec.
-1st deadline, if scores are not received by that date, applications are considered incomplete.
+All scores must be received by the December 1st deadline.
+If scores are not received by that date, applications are considered incomplete.

 What type of financial support can I expect?